 I have always had a passion for monochrome.
 I fell in love with old black and white movies as a child in the 1970s.
 Like many others, I identify black and white with a bygone era – an age we associate with glamour and romance as much as the tragedy of war.
-I feel the use of black and white triggers a sensory association, a type of ‘sense memory’.
+I feel the use of black and white triggers a sensory association, a cultural ‘sense memory’.

+If I'm in the studio I draw heavily on this rich monochrome heritage.
 Consciously choosing black and white, and using a certain light or a particular costume detail, you can engage the viewer to suspend disbelief and claim a wisp of the elegance of that era for yourself.
-I think the choice is – in many ways – a rejection of the modern world and its sensibilities, which today are too often impersonal, brash, tawdry and gaudy.
+That choice is in many ways a rejection of and escape from the modern world and its sensibilities, which daily threaten to overwhelm so many of us.

-I support my work by selling prints, offering portraits and tuition, and providing technical 'digi-ops' services to other photographers.
+I support my work by selling prints, offering portrait and tuition services, and providing technical services to other creatives and photographers.